 6 Storage Containers Options For Dried Bean Preservation

-Following are 6 storage containers you can use to preserve dried beans in long-term storage.
+Following are 6 storage containers to preserve dried beans in long-term storage.
 Some are better than others, but I wanted you to see the most common options so you can choose the container that fits your situation and budget.

-Storage Tip: To preserve dried beans for long-term storage, use Oxygen absorbers in all of these containers to create an oxygen-free environment.
+Storage Tip: To preserve dried beans for long-term storage, use Oxygen absorbers in these containers to create an oxygen-free environment.

 #1 Ball Jars

-An excellent oxygen barrier but they break easily and they don’t protect beans from light oxidation.
+They have an excellent oxygen barrier, but they break easily, and they don’t protect beans from light oxidation.